fatimazahraelhoussni/fatimazahraelhoussni/README.md

 <img src="https://img.freepik.com/free-photo/programming-background-with-person-working-with-codes-computer_23-2150010125.jpg?semt=ais_hybrid" alt="android" width="70%" height="70%" />

 <h1 align="center">Welcome to Fatima Zahra EL HOUSSNI's GitHub Profile 👋</h1>
-<h3 align="center">Hi!
-I'm Fatima Zahra EL HOUSSNI, a final-year software engineering student at ENSA Oujda, passionate about solving complex problems and exploring new technologies.
-Throughout my studies, I've gained a wide range of skills in programming, software development, and engineering.
-Curious and motivated, I am always on the lookout for new challenges to refine my skills and continue learning in this constantly evolving field.</h3>
+<h3 align="center">I'm Fatima Zahra EL HOUSSNI, a Research Assistant at Oracle — specifically within Oracle Labs, the advanced research and development branch of Oracle.

+Oracle Labs focuses on exploring new ideas, emerging technologies, and innovative approaches to shape the future of computing.
+As part of this dynamic environment, I’m deepening my knowledge of modern software systems and contributing to forward-thinking research projects.

+I'm passionate about technology, software architecture, and solving complex problems.
+With a curious and motivated mindset, I continuously seek out opportunities to grow and make meaningful contributions to impactful projects.</h3>

 ---